Skip to content

 Photo via Jessie Festa

-Getting attacked by mosquitos is one of the fastest ways to make an otherwise fun trek unenjoyable.
-Luckily, this 100% all-natural cruelty-free bug spray helps keep pesky insects away on the trail.
+Getting attacked by mosquitoes is one of the fastest ways to make an otherwise fun trek unenjoyable.
+Luckily, this 100% all-natural, cruelty-free bug spray helps keep pesky insects away on the trail.

 It’s made with a blend of lemongrass, cedarwood, peppermint, and geranium essential oils.
 And because you’re not using harsh chemicals, you’re helping to protect the environment as well as your own health.